troglobit/troglobit.github.io/content/post/2019-06-26-Minor-Miracles.md

 projects!

 Three years ago I forked [thttpd][] and began merging patches I'd found scattered around the net.
-I'd also added a few features of my own, and to avoid any confusion with the original (bug free!) project, I renamed the resulting monster [Merecat](https://merecat.troglobit.com/) and it has served <http://troglobit.com> and its subdomains since then.
+I've also added a few features of my own, and to avoid any confusion with the original (bug free!) project, I renamed the resulting monster [Merecat](https://merecat.troglobit.com/) and it has served <http://troglobit.com> and its subdomains since then.
 Test